Recipe by Barrett

 This is very, very good!
 It tastes so bright and fresh.
 I did alter the recipe: I doubled the parsley and chives and add garlic and cracked black pepper.
 They mayo has a strong flavor so I've found it's best to make it with 1/2 mayo and 1/2 plain yogurt.
 This is a great dip for carrots, cucumber, grape tomatoes and pumpernickel bread (I usually cut up pumpernickel bagels).

 Absolutely delicious, sso happy to find this recipe.
 I mde this years ago for a dinner party, and could not remember how to make it.
 Thank you, thank you.
-I agree because it is not vegetarian is certainly not a reason to give it 1 star.

 I use lowfat mayo and the whole family loves it.
 I've never seen my fiance have seconds on salad before.
 We call it "Skinny Goddess" and it has become a staple. *Hint: Don't mention the anchovies until after they go nuts over it.

 * Percent Daily Values are based on a 2,000 calorie diet.

 The hard work's over, now celebrate the leftovers.

 Essential eats, sips, and tips for your next gathering.